scala/improvement-proposals/content/static-members.md

 ---
 layout: sip
+number: 30
 permalink: /sips/:title.html
 redirect_from: /sips/pending/static-members.html
 stage: completed
 status: shipped
-title: SIP-30 - @static fields and methods in Scala objects (SI-4581)
+title: "@static fields and methods in Scala objects (SI-4581)"
 ---

 > This proposal has been implemented in Scala 3.0.0